 Skillset management – Do I have the right IT professionals on staff to manage this multi-cloud environment?
 If not, can I hire the right people for the job, or outsource the work to a combination of managed service providers and cloud service providers?

-Network complexity - Can my existing network team manage this new, complex network that is far different from the LAN and WAN issues they have managed before?
-Is my team capable of architecting, implanting and supporting a combination of WAN, Internet and direct connections to multiple clouds?
-Is my combination of WAN, VPN, Internet and direct connections optimized for cost and for performance?
+Network complexity - Can my existing network team manage this new, complex network that is far different from the LAN and WAN issues they have managed in the past?
+Is my team capable of architecting, implementing, and supporting a combination of WAN, Internet and direct connections to multiple clouds?
+Is my combination of WAN, VPN, Internet and direct connections optimized for cost and performance?

-Perimeter defense – How do I draw a perimeter around my applications if they exist in multiple clouds?
+Perimeter defense – How do I draw a defense perimeter around my applications if they exist in multiple clouds?
 How do I check to see who’s “knocking on the door” across all platforms?

-These same multi-cloud implementations also carry complexities that IT has been battling for years:

 Visibility and management - It’s difficult enough to get visibility into a homogenous on premises or single cloud environment.
 How do you monitor multiple clouds simultaneously?

 Performance and reliability – Have my SaaS providers, my cloud vendors, and my implementation team chosen the right cloud platforms for my performance needs?
-Have I used the right tools in each platform to establish right level of recoverability that the business requires to continue operations in the event of a system failure?
+Have I used the right tools in each platform to establish the right level of recoverability for the business to continue operations in the event of a system failure?

-Data protection – Are you appropriately managing safety copies of your data in all on-premises, colocation enterprise cloud, and SaaS platforms?
+Data protection – Are you appropriately managing safety copies of your data based in on-premises colocation, enterprise clouds, and SaaS platforms?
 If you’re not protecting your data, is your provider?
-Does the risk of lost data and the time to recovery match the lost revenue, profits or credibility that an outage costs the business?
+Does the risk of data loss and the time to recovery match the lost revenue, profits or credibility that an outage costs the business?

-Access to scale – What is my strategy when ?
+Access to scale – What is my strategy when the business grows significantly?
 Do all applications need a highly scalable platform?
 Do I need the ability to shrink as well as grow?

-Security and compliance - Will the company get fined () for choosing the wrong combination of platforms for my IT environment?
+Security and compliance - Will the company get fined (and will I get fired) for choosing the wrong combination of platforms for my IT environment?
 Am I risking a data breach by placing the wrong application in the wrong cloud?
 How will I know?

-Cost management – How do I know if I’m using from a cost perspective, or if I’m ?
-How do I put guard rails around my infrastructure team and development team so they don’t overrun my annual cloud and telecom budgets in the first three months?
+Cost management – How do I know if I’m using the best cloud platform from a cost perspective, or if I’m spending too much?
+How do I put guard rails around both my infrastructure team and my development team so they don’t overrun annual cloud and telecom budgets in the first three months?

 Looking for a solution that can help you manage multi-cloud complexity rather than amplifying it?
 Contact me for a conversation about your environment to evaluate your unique IT complexities and to help you determine the right combination of cloud platforms and management tools to effectively manage your multi-cloud environment.

 DRaaS options grow, but no one size fits all